 #6: Show the Real People Behind Your Brand

 As mentioned earlier, people are more eager to interact with human beings rather than with brands.
-So as part of your customer engagement efforts, you will need to show your customers that there are real people behind your brand.
+So as part of your customer engagement strategies, you will need to show your customers that there are real people behind your brand.

 You can infuse your brand personality when you are talking about your employees on the website.
 Or you can tell a short but detailed story that will help your customers know your employees a bit better.